liltom-eth/liltom-eth/README.md

 ### Hi there 👋
 I'm Tom.
-I do open-source!
+I do open-source! **1.7K** stars on GitHub

 **About me**

 - 💼 working as a software engineer for self-driving
-- 📈 building open source LLM tools and more • **1.7K** stars on GitHub
+- 📈 building open source LLM tools and more

 [![Tom's GitHub stats](https://github-readme-stats.vercel.app/api?username=liltom-eth)](https://github.com/anuraghazra/github-readme-stats)